 After configuring the ODBC driver manager, you can configure a connection and access your data store through the driver.
-For more information, see "Configuring ODBC Connections" on page 34.

 Specifying ODBC Driver Managers on Non-Windows Machines

 You need to make sure that your machine uses the correct ODBC driver manager to load the driver.
 To do this, set the library path environment variable.